SylviaOne/Repo-hub/README.md

-## A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.